 - After approval your title, first name, last name, gender, date of birth, address, suburb, state, country and email address are recorded on a limited access section of the University of Melbourne HR database

-- Your name and percentage load are added to the enrolment record of the graduate researcher.
+- Your name and assigned supervisory load are added to the enrolment record of the graduate researcher that you will supervise

-* If you are an Indigenous Elder or knowledge holder you do not need to attach a CV.
+* If you are an Indigenous Elder or knowledge holder or you are supervising joint PhD, you do not need to attach a CV.

 **If your candidate is enrolling in a joint PhD; you are self-employed; or an Indigenous Elder or knowledge holder you do not need employer approval.